-This section focuses on the existing situation of the communities the municipality serves, focusing on population statistics, geographical descriptions, economic growth potential and other socio-economic aspects in the society of Beaufort West.
+This section focuses on the existing situation of the communities the municipality serves, focusing on population statistics, geographical descriptions, economic growth potential and other socieconomic aspects in the society of Beaufort West.
+This section must enable the municipality to determine its developmental objectives, whether it be service delivery, health, education, job creation, etc.